Albuskjell 1/6 A

 The derrick was 74 metres tall.

-It was originally designed as a combined production, drilling and accommodation platform, but the derrick and drilling equipment were removed as early as 1979.
+It was originally designed as a combined production, drilling and accommodation platform.
 The accommodation module with helideck was replaced in 1983 to increase beds from 46 to 96.
 The actual lifting operation was performed by the Balder crane barge from Heerema/Seaway.

 When the Albuskjell field was shut in during July 1998, it had produced